4.67 from 18 votes

 Peanut butter Cheerios Ball in a pink cupcake liner.

 Grab a box of Honey Nut Cheerios from your pantry and whip up this easy recipe!
 It reminds me a little of popcorn balls, but made with cereal.
-Kids and adults love a delicious sweet cereal treat.
-The perfect after school snack.
+Kids and adults love a delicious, sweet cereal treat—the perfect after-school snack.

 The best thing is that you can easily customize this simple recipe to suit your family’s tastes and preferences.
-It’s versatile so experiment and have fun in the kitchen.
+It’s versatile, so experiment and have fun in the kitchen.

-Why You’ll Love Peanut Butter Cheerio Balls
+Why You’ll Love This Recipe

 • Made with simple ingredients